 As a first generation college student, your focus on college may be to simply navigate what it means to be successful in college.
-There's a good chance that going abroad was never part of your vision for what this success looks like, and that's ok.
-There are so many benefits to studying abroad that will ultimately make you a stronger candidate for opportunities after you graduate.
+There's a good chance that going abroad was never part of your vision for what this success looks like, and that's okay.
+However, there are so many benefits to studying abroad that will ultimately make you a stronger candidate for opportunities after you graduate.
 In preparing for study abroad, here are a few tips to help you successfully navigate the process:

 Talk to Your Advisors and Fellow Students: When preparing to study abroad, seek advice from people at your current university or college.
 First, make appointments to speak with your advisors, specifically in study abroad, academic advising and financial aid.
 If you have a study abroad office at your campus, make an appointment to talk with them and fully understand what programs are available to you.
 You should also connect with your academic advisors to figure out which courses enable you to earn credits towards your major or degree.
 And of course, make an appointment to talk with the financial aid office.
 Doing this will help you realize how much of your financial aid package can be used to go abroad, which will determine how much you may be expected to pay out of pocket.